MatFeaLib/MatFeaLib/matfealib/data/pymatgen/README.txt

-This features provides accessing various properties of elements from the pymatgen package [https://pymatgen.org].
+The atomic properties from the pymatgen package [https://pymatgen.org].